 As we reflect on 2022, we’re grateful for our community of founders, operators, and investors who we get to work with every day.
-As we look ahead to what’s on the horizon, here are six trends we’re watching in 2023:
+As we look ahead to what’s on the horizon, here are five trends we’re watching in 2023:

 In 2023, we predict that fintech companies will strive to become a financial operating system (OS) for the customers they serve.
 This will entail leveraging embedded fintech (or building in-house) to provide a variety of financial services including checking, lending, payments, business intelligence, financial software, and more all within the same platform.
 The result?
 Fintechs will then account for a greater share of the customer wallet, increase customer stickiness, and eventually expand gross margins to set the stage for a blockbuster IPO.

 But according to GGV Managing Partner Hans Tung—along with GGV Venture Partner Huey Lin, investors Robin Li and Marcello Rossi, and GGV’s VP of Technology Rares Crisan—we’re still in the early innings of global financial service digitalization with many more large fintechs yet to be built.

 With more than two decades of investing experience in infrastructure software (including developer tools, data infrastructure, and cybersecurity), GGV Managing Partner Glenn Solomon sees a silver lining in the multibillion-dollar opportunity of cloud adoption.

 Even with Gartner predicting global spending on security and risk management to grow 11.3% in 2023, chief information security officers (CISOs) will undoubtedly face pressure to justify decisions and defend their budgets in the coming year.
 The result?